ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 #### Guidelines

 - **Combos should not exceed 8 objects including slider tails and repeats.** Spinners are an exception.
-- **Note density should follow a mostly 1/1 pattern - 1/2 and/or 1/3 patterns can be used sparingly**
+- **Note density should follow a mostly 1/1 pattern.** 1/2 and/or 1/3 patterns should be used sparingly

 #### Difficulty Setting Guidelines